Apprenticeships help bring valuable skills into your organisation with the government's support.

 - the salary you'll pay the apprentice

-- holding open days at your organisation
+- hold open days at your organisation

 Choosing the right apprentice